danielpmadden/PSToolkit/README.md

 ## Overview

-This PowerShell-based support toolkit is designed to help IT technicians quickly perform diagnostics, maintenance, and troubleshooting during remote desktop support sessions.
-The script provides a simple, menu-driven interface to run common tasks while logging all actions for audit purposes.
+A modular PowerShell support toolkit designed to perform remote desktop support tasks efficiently.
+Includes automated logging and a menu-driven interface for diagnostics and maintenance.

 ---